[Photo]

 From 1998 to mid 2000 I was on contract to Microsoft as DVD Evangelist (yes, that was my official title).
 From July 2000 to February 2001 I was Chief Technology Officer at Daikin U.S., a leading DVD authoring software developer.
 Our goal of spinning off the DVD business from Daikin (a multi-billion dollar company based in Japan) eventually culminated with an acquisition by Sonic Solutions in February 2001.

-I maintain the DVD FAQ and I wrote the books DVD Demystified, and Everything You Ever Wanted to Know About DVD, published by McGraw-Hill.
-I do a bit of writing for magazines and newsletters such as Widescreen Review, DVD Intelligence, and DV Report.
+I maintain the DVD FAQ and UltraViolet FAQ, and I wrote the books DVD Demystified, Blu-ray Disc Demystified, and Everything You Ever Wanted to Know About DVD, published by McGraw-Hill.
+I wrote for magazines and newsletters such as Widescreen Review, DVD Intelligence, and DV Report.
 I've written for Proceedings of the IEEE, SMPTE, Funk & Wagnalls Multimedia Encyclopedia, TechTV, and various other publications.
-I've taught seminars and given presentations at various conferences such as CES, DVD Pro, DVD Production, DVD Europe, and New Media.
-I serve as Chairman of the DVD Association.
-I was named one of the 21 most influential executives of the DVD industry by DVD Report and Tape Disc Business, was awarded the 2000 DVD Pro Discus Award for Outstanding Contribution to the DVD Industry, was one of the five inaugural inductees into the DVD Fest Digital Hall of Fame in 2002, and was named one of the Pioneers of DVD by One to One magazine.
+I've taught seminars and given presentations at various conferences such as CES, DVD Pro, DVD Production, DVD Europe, New Media, and NAB.

-My accomplishments include the award-winning MediaMAX software (now obsolete), the amazing Videodiscovery Web site (now completely rewritten), the charming Rusting TARDIS Web site (totally out of date), and the award-winning Grader-Aider gradebook management program (still runs fine in DOS mode).
+My accomplishments include the award-winning MediaMAX software (now obsolete), the amazing Videodiscovery Web site (pretty cool stuff in 1994, but now obsolete since Videodiscovery was acquired by Discovery), the charming Rusting TARDIS Web site (totally out of date), and the award-winning Grader-Aider gradebook management program for IBM PCs and Apple II computers.
 My fondest accomplishments are the adorable Anneke Taylor and the cuddly Corwin Taylor.

-Some of my past activities include DVD Forum working groups, CALICO executive board, the HTML Working Group and the IMA (later SPA, later SIIA) DVD Special Interest Group.
+Some of my past activities include DVD Forum and Blu-ray Disc Association working groups, CALICO executive board, the HTML Working Group and the IMA (later SPA, later SIIA) DVD Special Interest Group.
 When I was in high school I played the cello in the Utah Valley Youth Symphony.
+I took it up again many years later when my daughter started playing violin.
 I lived in Madrid, Spain in 1973 and 1977.
 I lived in Taiwan from 1980-1982.

-My interests include science fiction, entertainment media, high-fidelity video and audio, languages (I once spoke six of them--now I'm lucky to limp by in English), educational technology, and cognitive science.
-I love to snow ski but I hardly ever get around to it.
+My interests include science fiction, entertainment media, high-fidelity video and audio, languages (I once spoke six of them--now I'm lucky to limp by in English), educational technology, cognitive science, gardening, and snow skiing.

 In the unlikely event that you're interested, here's more information about me, including a picture of what I really look like.
-Or you could view a boring list of my publications, presentation, and other productions.
+Or you could view a boring list of my publications, presentation, and other productions or my predictions.

 The furry guy with Xena is my brother, Steve.